insin/buildumb/README.rst

 ``compress`` *(Optional)*
    Path to a compressed output file, which will be created if given.

-   The Google Closure Compiler API is used to compress code - errors, warnings and statistics it returns will be displayed.
+   The `Closure Compiler Service API`_ is used to compress code - errors, warnings and statistics it returns will be displayed.

    A compressed version will not be written if there are errors present.

+.. _`Closure Compiler Service API`: http://code.google.com/closure/compiler/docs/api-ref.html